meer-khan/Examples/README.md

     pip install -r requirements.txt
     ```

-3. **Run the Application**: Navigate to the `ChatGPT` directory in your command prompt or VSCode terminal (where you activated the virtual environment) and execute:
+3. **Run the Application**: Navigate to the `src` directory in your command prompt or VSCode terminal (where you activated the virtual environment) and execute:

     ```bash
     python app.py